Ukrainian cooperative movement: Outside Ukraine

 Western Ukrainians brought cooperatives with them as they emigrated to North and South America, western Europe and Australia.
 Credit unions served the purpose of offering personal and business loans that Ukrainian immigrants would have otherwise have had difficulty obtaining from other financial institutions.
 The success of the Ukrainian credit unions is reflected in the fact that by the late 1990s, Ukrainian credit unions in the United States alone had assets of 1.1 billion dollars.
 Ten years later, this had grown to 2.146 billion dollars in assets held by 17 Ukrainian American Credit Unions.
 In 2006, 10 Ukrainian credit unions in Canada reported assets of 1.2 billion dollars CDN.
 These credit unions continue the Ukrainian cooperative movement's mission of service to the Ukrainian community.
 In 2007, Ukrainian American credit unions donated over 3 million dollars in support of Ukrainian community organizations.

+In modern Ukraine

+In modern Ukraine cooperation among agricultural producers suffers due to the lack of information among the general population, which tends to mistake cooperatives for collective farms, as well as excessive bureaucracy.
+According to the director of Lviv Agricultural Counselling Service, among 543 villages in Lviv region, which used to be the centre of Ukrainian cooperative movement before WW2, only in 27 locals were enthusiastic about creating cooperatives.
+One notable exception to this trend is Zabolottsi rural hromada, whose inhabitants established a milk production cooperative with the aid of local authorities and Canadian donors.